marrus-sh/Nib-Core/Sources/Nib·Core/Documentation.docc/📚 Text.md

-#  Text in 🖋🥑 Nib Core  #
+#  📚 Text  #

-On text and characters.
+Text and characters in 🖋🥑 Nib Core.

 @Comment {
 	Copyright © 2021 kibigo!